MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-segment-based-journey.md

 - Select **Segment-based** for the journey type.
 Customers start a segment-based journey when they qualify to be part of a segment.
 - Select a segment
 - Choose the **frequency** at which your journey should run:
-    - A **one-time** journey with a **static** audience runs exactly once.
+  - A **one-time** journey with a **static** audience that runs one time.
+When the journey starts, the current members of the segment start the journey.
-    - A **one-time** journey where **newly added members can start at any time** runs right away for anyone currently in the segment and runs again as members are added to the segment.
-Each person only goes through the journey once, even if they're removed and re-added to the segment later.
+  - A **one-time** journey where **newly added members can start at any time** responds to changes in the segment membership, letting more people start the journey after it starts.
+When the journey starts, the current members of the segment start the journey.
+Newly added segment members start the journey when the segment is refreshed.
+Each person goes through the journey one time, even if they're removed and then later added again to the segment.
   - A **repeating** journey runs on a schedule that you define.
-The journey only runs at those times and anyone added to segments in between those times only participates in the journey the next time it's scheduled to run.
+Every time the journey reaches the scheduled run time all current members of the segment start the journey.
+Members added to the segment between the scheduled run times will be included in the next run of the journey.
+Every time the journey runs all members of the segment start the journey, even if they previously entered the journey.
 - Set the **start date and time**: Specify the start date and time when you want to send the announcement.
 If you want, you can specify the time zone for the journey.

 ## Add the announcement messages